webNeat/focus/story/2-create-system-tray/README.md

 }
 ```

-Note that the `hide_window` command takes an argument `app` of type `AppHandle`, but when don't pass any argument when calling it from Javascript.
+Note that the `hide_window` command takes an argument `app` of type `AppHandle`, but we don't pass any argument when calling it from Javascript.
 Tauri will inject that argument automatically based on its type.

 # Show the window with a global shortcut